 My inspiration often comes from nature.
 I live in West Yorkshire looking over to the Pennines, and the landscape is both interesting and ever-changing.
 However, I am drawn to the smaller things around me.
 A camera is a constant companion with which to record and remember that which doesn’t find its way back to my studio!

 I have displayed work as part of two textile groups over several years, and have been a demonstrator for the ‘Stitching, Sewing and Hobbycrafts’ ICHF show in Manchester 2017 and National Exhibition Centre, Birmingham, 2018.

 I am the founder member of ‘Hillstone Fibre Arts’ who had their first exhibition at Harrogate in May 2017.

 I have had a couple of articles published in ‘threads.In-fusion’ e-mag and been interviewed for a creative magazine blog.
 I have recently self-published a small book about how to think through the different stages of creativity using examples from my own work.
-I am currently looking to make it available as an eBook.

 I do hope you enjoy the blog – I have been writing for three years now and it has grown significantly over that time.
 I do try to keep a somewhat humorous perspective on life as I think we all need a bit of that, but it is also about sharing my love of making with you.